MosheBerman/MBCalendarKit/README.md

 Dependencies:
 -------------

 You'll need the iOS 6 SDK.
 I haven't tested it against earlier versions of iOS.
-Your mileage may vary on iOS 5, and it definitely will not work on iOS 4 or earlier.
+Your mileage may vary.
+(I'm pretty sure I used some NSCalendarUnit values that aren't defined before iOS 5.)

 MBCalendarKit requires Quartz, Core Graphics, UIKit, and Foundation.
 The Unit Tests build against the SenTestingKit framework.
-Xcode should take care of all those except `QuartzCore.framework` and `SenTestingKit.framework`.
-Make sure to link those two yourself.
+Xcode should take care of all those except `QuartzCore.framework`.
+If you're building the tests, you may have to link to SenTestingKit yourself, as well.

 Relevant Files:
 ---------------

 Aside from the framework dependencies described above, you'll want everything in the CalendarKit folder.

----

 Showing a Calendar
 --------------------------------------